matteeyao/Sputter/backend/README.md

 ### What is Node.js?

 Node.js is a JavaScript runtime environment.
 In other words, it is an environment where you can run application code.
 JavaScript was originally designed only to be used in browsers.
 Node allows us to utilize JavaScript code outside of the browser in order to build network applications.

 You have already used Node to help manage your React app's dependencies as well as run webpack to bundle your JavaScript.
 Now you will be taking it one step further and using it as a runtime for your server to have a truly full-stack JavaScript app!

 The main benefit of using Node, is that we can take advantage of JavaScript's asynchronicity.

 Normally, your server would not be able to process two requests at the same time.
 In other words, the server cannot process an additional request until the first is completed.
 This problem is called *blocking*.
 There are ways that blocking can be handled, such as multi-threading, however Node.js does not use multi-threading to solve the blocking problem.

 Node.js makes it easy for you to allow multiple events to occur concurrently by utilizing JavaScript's asynchronicity.
 Each event would be handled by JavaScript's event loop just as asynchronous functions would in a browser.

+### Why Node.js

+A common task for a web server can be to open a file on the sever and return the content to the client.

+Here is how PHP or ASP handles a file request:

+    1. Sends the task to the computer's file system.

+    2. Waits while the file system opens and reads the file.

+    3. Returns the content to the client.

+    4. Ready to handle the next request.

+Here is how Node.js handles a file request:

+    1. Sends the task to the computer's file system.

+    2. Ready to handle the next request.

+    3. When the file system has opened and read the file, the server returns the content to the client.

+Node.js eliminates the waiting and simply continues w/ the next request.

+Node.js runs single-threaded, non-blocking, asynchronously programming, which is very memory efficient.

+### What Can Node.js Do?

+* Node.js can generate dynamic page content

+* Node.js can create, open, read, write, delete, and close files on the server

+* Node.js can collect form data

+* Node.js can add, delete, modify data in your database

+### What is a Node.js File?

+* Node.js files contain tasks that will be executed on certain events

+* A typical event is someone trying to access a port on the server

+* Node.js files must be initiated on the server before having any effect

+* Node.js files have extension ".js"